N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 3. you can use the command ```pm2 stop npm``` If you have multiple processes managed by PM2 that were started with the npm -- start, you can stop them all using this command.
 This effectively halts the application, but does not remove it from PM2's process list
 4.  and ```pm2 restart npm``` to This command restarts the running process associated with the npm command.
 PM2 will first stop the current instance and then start it again, ensuring any updates or changes are applied
 5.  use ```pm2 stop all``` to stop all previous process so the script is usable multiple times
+6.  to stop the app when running using user data and using pm2, you need to kill pm2 (the process manager) gracefully and then kill the child process

 Work out ways to both run, stop and re-start the app in the background (besides using the "&" at the end of the command):